Dosimetry Service Assessment and Exposure History

 Please complete Section 1 by indicating your name, date of birth, and gender.
 This information is used for your permanent dosimetry records.
 Regarding the social security number: 1 The University of Texas Health Science Center at Houston (UTHSC-H) is requesting your Social Security Number (SSN) in order to more readily provide the most complete record of radiation exposure.
-This information will be shared with a third party dosimetry vendor for the sole purpose of radiation dosimetery services.
-Providing your SSN may minimize administrative delays associated with radiation dosimetery services.
+This information will be shared with a third party dosimetry vendor for the sole purpose of radiation dosimetry services.
+Providing your SSN may minimize administrative delays associated with radiation dosimetry services.
 UTHSC-H is working to minimize the use of Social Security Numbers within its business processes.
 If you feel that a third party has misused your SSN please relay the matter to the SSN policy coordinator at (Marsha.D.Brody-Silva@uth.tmc.edu) as well as the party in question.

 Please complete the following radiation source use analysis:

 a.
 Low-energy beta- and x-ray emitters ( 3 H, 14 C, 35 S, 33 P, 45 Ca, 63 Ni, 99 Tc and 125 I): External dosimetry is inefficient for monitoring laboratory personnel.
 No external monitoring is required for personnel using only radionuclides that produce low-energy radiations.

 b.
 Medium to high-energy beta emitters ( 32 P, 36 Cl).
 External monitoring is effective for high-activity protocols only.
 Therefore, laboratories utilizing > 10 mCi of high-energy beta-emitters (e.g. phosphorylations) should use external dosimetry.
 If you are using less than 10 mCi per protocol, personnel monitoring is generally not needed.